KUSH23/KUSH23/README.md

-# Hi there 👋, I'm Kush!
+# Hi there 👋, I'm Kushal!

 Here's a little more about me: